History of Auckland: Capital of New Zealand

 Sir George Grey was determined that the capital would not be attacked, as the first capital Russell had been, and so the Royal New Zealand Fencible Corps was formed.
 Between 1847 and 1852 large numbers of retired British soldiers, called fencibles, and their families came to Auckland to create a ring of outlying villages to protect the capital.
 Each soldier had to be under 48 and of good character.
 The fencibles made new villages at Howick, Panmure, Otahuhu and Onehunga.
 They exercised for 12 days per year and mustered for a church parade, fully equipped in military attire, each Sunday.
 Anglican clergy were appointed to serve in Onehunga (1847), Howick (1850), and Otahuhu-Panmure (1852).
 681 fencibles arrived in 10 ships over 5 years.
 In addition in 1849 Grey sold land in Māngere to the leading Māori chief Te Wherowhero and 149 members of the Ngāti Mahuta tribe from Tamahere in the Waikato.
 They were employed on the same basis as the British fencibles.
 They had British officers but supplied their own arms.
-In April 1851 a large group of 350–450 Ngāti Pāoa from Thames arrived to attack Auckland in some 20 waka.
+In April 1851 a large group of 350–450 Ngāti Pāoa from Thames arrived to attack Auckland in some 20 waka (canoes).
 By the time they landed at Mechanics Bay in Auckland, a British regiment had been called out to defend the city.
 The Onehunga fencibles were marched to the city as reinforcements and all the other fencible forces were alerted and stood to arms at their villages.
 HMS Fly went to Mechanics Bay and trained its guns on the Ngāti Pāoa.
 The reason for the attack was the arrest of a Ngāti Pāoa chief for stealing a shift at a Shortland Street shop.
 After negotiation, Ngāti Pāoa were given some tobacco and they left.
 Later they gave Grey a greenstone mere to signal their acceptance of his authority.

 St Stephen's Anglican School (initially educating Māori girls, then later boys) opened in Kohimarama in 1847 then moved to Parnell in 1850.
 St Barnabas' chapel was built for Anglican Māori traders, and was sited in Augustus Terrace, Parnell in 1849.